solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/README.md

 2. Install the latest version of [Anaconda](https://www.anaconda.com/distribution/).

 3. Setup a new conda environment for Azure Auto ML.
-The easiest way to do that is to download the automl_setup script for your machine (Windows-automl_setup.cmd, Linux-automl_setup_linux.sh, Mac-automl_setup_mac.sh) and the common automl_env.yml file from the following [GitHub repository](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/automated-machine-learning).
+The easiest way to do that is to download the automl_setup script for your machine (Windows-automl_setup.cmd, Linux-automl_setup_linux.sh, Mac-automl_setup_mac.sh) and the YAML file (Windows-automl_env.yml, Linux-automl_env.yml, Mac-automl_env_mac.yml) from the following [GitHub repository](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/automated-machine-learning).
 Open command prompt or terminal and go to the directory where the two files are saved and run the script file.
 The script will creates a new conda environment called `azure_automl`, and installs the necessary packages.

 4. From starter-artifacts navigate to the [visual-studio-code](../starter-artifacts/visual-studio-code) and download the project files to your local computer.
 Also remember to maintain the folder structure as shown in `starter-artifacts/visual-studio-code`, so that each quickstart’s starting python file is in its own folder.
 During the quickstarts , other files will be either downloaded or created, thus maintaining the folder structure will help keeping the files within their respective quickstart folders.